Onest-io/ONS-CORE/README.md

 * [FAQ](#faq)
 * [License](#license)

-Getting Started with installation (to upgrade an existing node, please refer to upgrade proceedure)
+Getting started with installation of onest blockchain core node (to upgrade an existing node, please refer to upgrade proceedure * [Upgrade](#upgrade))
 ---------------
 Build instructions and additional documentation are available in the [wiki](https://github.com/Onest-io/ONS-CORE/wiki).